provable-things/ptokens.js-v1/resources/docs/ptokens-pltc.md

-# ptokens-pbtc
+# ptokens-pltc

-This module enables the interaction with pBTC tokens.
+This module enables the interaction with pLTC tokens.

 &nbsp;

 ### Installation

 ```
-npm install ptokens-pbtc
+npm install ptokens-pltc
 ```

 &nbsp;